AngelMunoz/Hox/markdown/guides/declarative-shadow-dom.md

 </my-element>
 ```

-For cases where you want to use slots, things are sliglty more complicated, as you have to create the template with slots and then assign the new content outside the template tag, whis can be cumbersome, so Hox provides an overload that takes the initial template and then gets you a factory to enable shared content.
+For cases where you want to use slots, things are slightly more complicated, as you have to create the template with slots and then assign the new content outside the template tag, which can be cumbersome, so Hox provides an overload that takes the initial template and then gets you a factory to enable shared content.

 ```fsharp
 let myPanel =